Nezuo/structures/docs/set.md

 ### [boolean](https://developer.roblox.com/en-us/articles/Boolean) remove([any]() *`value`*)

 Removes `value` from the `Set` object.
-Returns true if `value` exists in the `Set` object and was removed, otherwise it returns false.
+Returns true if `value` existed in the `Set` object and was removed, otherwise it returns false.

 ---